tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 *Import* and *export* will make waybill matching cross border, *send* and *receice* will obly match waybills with customers in the same country.
 - **Ouantity** and **Quantity unit** is volume of cargo in each shipment.
-The simplest way is to use *wagons* or *transet*, but other more advanced cargo volumes can be used, that forces the user to calculate how many wagons are actually needed, in repect to each wagon type's capacity.
+The simplest way is to use *wagons* or *trainset*, but other more advanced cargo volumes can be used, that forces the user to calculate how many wagons are actually needed, in repect to each wagon type's capacity.
 - **Max trainset length** is the maximum number of *wagons* that can be recieved in one trainset.
 - **Loading/Unloading ready** is used to control when wagons becomes ready to use